JasonP02/JasonP02.github.io/_projects/corn-robot.md

 Development of an autonomous robot for monitoring corn plants in a greenhouse.
 Used for research purposes by the Bartlett Lab at UMass Amherst.

 ## Technical Details
-• Autonomous movement system design
+• Autonomous movement system design.

-• Data collection pipeline for remote image access
+• Data collection pipeline for remote image access.

-• Robust mechanical design done in Solid Works
+• Robust mechanical design done in Solid Works.

-• Custom coupler mechanism for vertical movement
+• Custom coupler mechanism for vertical movement.

-• Rotating base design for multi-angle imaging
+• Rotating base design for multi-angle imaging.

 ### Coupler Mechanism
 The coupler mechanism enables the stepper motor for x movement to be coupled to our lead screw for vertical movements.
 This was a collaborative design effort that required precise mechanical tolerances and careful consideration of load requirements.